Generalized thermalization for integrable system under quantum quench: CONCLUSIONS AND DISCUSSION

 \section{CONCLUSIONS AND DISCUSSION}

 While the mechanism and validity of \emph{generalized thermalization} in integrable systems --- where ETH is not valid is still not well understood --- many numerical studies have been done with spin systems to verify the validity of the GGE description of their steady states \cite{nat, sys2, 1db, extra}.
-There have been studies investigating whether sudden change in parameters of the Hamiltonian of an integrable system to another leads to GGE.
-These studies however are mostly done for finite dimensional Hilbert space systems.
+There have been studies investigating whether a sudden change in parameters of the Hamiltonian of an integrable system to another leads to GGE.
+These studies, however, are mostly done for finite dimensional Hilbert space systems.
 The harmonic oscillator chain with a finite lattice size, that we have considered, is an infinite dimensional Hilbert space system.
-So a non-equilibrium initial state can delocalize into infinitely many possible combination of independent states when we take it into an out of equilibrium condition.
-Our system also quenches between two integrable configurations.
+So a non-equilibrium initial state can delocalize (i.e. larger IPR values) into infinitely many possible combinations of independent states when we take it into an out of equilibrium condition.
+Our system also quenches between two integrable configurations in a linear fashion.
 Therefore, we can utilize the techniques of Bogoliubov transformations for our study.
 We have investigated the \emph{relaxation} of eigenstates of such a system.

-We have verified the validity of the GGE to describe the long time average values starting from a non-equilibrium initial state.
-We also explicitly showed the fluctuations about steady state with the time evolution of this system.
+We have verified the validity of the GGE to describe the long-time average values starting from a non-equilibrium initial state.
+We also explicitly showed the fluctuations about the steady state with the time evolution of this system.
 For this system, the longtime averages match the GGE expectation values, yet the fluctuations about this long time average value, although small in the relaxation timescales, are still not negligible.